 You don’t, but adding another layer doesn’t hurt your chances, unless there is a data breach.
 But, sticking to the popular brands should keep you safe online, and they are extremely easy to use, unless you set them up yourself (in which case, it is assumed that you already have some knowledge on VPNs).

-This article is for those who might be in need of a VPN for dummies series.
 Here is everything you need to know about VPNs.

 Virtual Private Networks – How They Work

 A VPN acts as an intermediary, a safe one.
 Instead of directly connecting to a site, let’s say, Volvo, you first connect to your VPN, which makes it seem that your computer is on the local network.
 While it directly isn’t, your connection and all of your data goes through the VPN, a layer of encryption.
 Volvo thinks you are in the country the VPN is, for example, the United States.
 You are automatically transferred to the US site, instead of the German one, if you are actually in Germany.

 This can be helpful in many situations, from going to sites which are geo-blocked, to making sure your own service provider doesn’t see everything you are doing.
 This is great when you want to go to the forbidden side of the internet, for example to download torrents and files which you are not meant to download unless you purchase them.